dereuromark/cakephp-translate/docs/README.md

 ## Layout adjustments
 The default layout is based on Twitter Bootstrap v3.
+It uses fontawesome for the action buttons.
+Please make sure you include this CSS library, if you are using the default templates.

 You can customize templates by moving them into the right folder in project level.
 See [CakePHP docs](https://book.cakephp.org/3.0/en/plugins.html#overriding-plugin-templates-from-inside-your-application).